ycpcs/cs201-fall2016/assign/assign03.md

 You will make all of your code changes to the **DisksPanel** class, which implements the game play.

 You should add whatever fields are necessary to represent the state of the game.
 You will probably want to use an array of **Disk** elements to represent the disks that have been placed.

+### Constructor

+The constructor should initialize all of the fields of **DisksPanel**.
+This could include:

+* create a new random **Disk** object and store a reference to it in a field
+* create an array of **Disk** references and store a reference to it in a field
+* start the count of how many disks have been placed at 0
+* initialize the initial timeout duration and the amonut of time remaining to place the current disk (these could be **int** fields)

 ### Mouse events